 membership is limited only to persons with a professional connection to the bankruptcy field (e.g., lawyer, accountant, academic, judge).
 To request a

-subscription on Bankr-L, visit http://listserv.uiuc.edu/archives/bankr-l.html and click on the
+subscription on Bankr-L, click here to visit the page for the list and then click on the

-link for "Join or leave the list."
+link for "Subscribe."
 After completing the information there, please also send an e-mail to Professor Lawless (email@example.com) with a short description of your professional connection to bankruptcy.
 A link to a URL

 with a professional bio or other identifying information would be great.